Universal Studios Monsters: A Legacy In Horror

 The Gill Man

-The Creature from the Black Lagoon was the last of the classic Universal monsters to appear, so it should come as no surprise that he appears at near the end of the book.
+The Creature from the Black Lagoon was the last of the classic Universal monsters to appear, so it should come as no surprise that he appears near the end of the book.
 The movies that are given an overview are:

 • Creature From the Black Lagoon (1954)